Fedora31/nhschema/README.md

 edge cases that may exist in the item schema.
 Nevertheless, it should work well with recent cosmetics.

+Using the `-c` option makes the program output a database usable by nhcustom2.
+One must also use the `-l` option when in this mode, followed by the path to a language file (containing translations), which can be found at `tf/resource/`.
+For example, `tf_english.txt`.

+> If no translation is found for an item name, the printed string will
+> be the default english name.

 ## Limitations

+All files **must** be encoded in UTF-8 with no BOM.
+Be careful as most (if not all) of the language files are encoded in UTF-16 with BOM.
+One must convert them before using them.

+> It can be done in Vim with `set fenc=utf8` and `set nobomb`.

 The passed schema must be the one used by Team Fortress 2, as some entry names and their location are hard-coded into the